-Boss Monster is a dungeon crawl in reverse, a tower defense where you're defending the bad dudes.
+Boss Monster is a dungeon crawl in reverse, a tower defence where you're defending the bad dudes.
 Don't worry about grabbing some of that loot, because you play the treasure-hoarding monster that already has it all.
-What you're on the prowl for is adventurers' souls—but why hit the bricks when they can come to you?
+What you're on the prowl for is adventurers' souls – but why hit the bricks when they can come to you?

 Play revolves around two phases.
 First, players can build a room of treasure bait with fiendish guardians or traps.
 Rooms are played face down and revealed when the action begins, making the set up a sort of silent auction of adventure allure.
 Comboing your rooms entices your victims in while making sure they never reach you.
 When building is over and the prey are let loose, spells can be used to add extra damage and protect you from invaders if they're deadlier than you expected.

-There's an old-school feel to the game that'll remind you of classic 16bit adventures, with a simple rule set and a limited number of resources allowed in play anytime.
+There's an old-school feel to the game that'll remind you of classic 16bit adventures, with a simple rule set and a limited number of resources allowed in play at any time.
 That all makes it a great experience for your first foray to the board gaming table.